Manbearpixel/ObsidianXXL/xxl-api/README.md

 ```

 ## Running
+Please ensure the following steps are done:
-The Obsidian Blockchain must be running in the background, either as a Wallet App or via the `obsidiand` process.
-You must also make sure that you have configured your `obsidian.conf` file with specific settings to ensure everything works smoothly.
-If you have modified your Obsidian Blockchain config file you must reset your application/process first.
+1. The Obsidian Blockchain is running in the background, either as a Wallet App or via the `obsidiand` process.
+2. You have modified the `obsidian.conf` file with specific settings listed above.
+  - *If you have modified your Obsidian Blockchain config file you must reset your application/process first!*

-If you are only running the XXL-API for a production/live environment then there is nothing else you need to do here!
-Please continue on with the README for the XXL *(which is a lot shorter!)*.
+If you are only running the XXL-API for a **production/live environment** then there is nothing else you need to do here!
+Please continue on with the [XXL README](../README.md) *(which is a lot shorter!)*.

 ## Development
 << Section WIP >>